Franciskadtt/voyager/TESTING.md

     5. Click on the Start button which scrolls down to the Checklist section.
     6. Hover over the down arrow and verify if you hover over it, it moves as expected.
     7. Click on the down arrow which scrolls down to the About section.
+    8. Review all functionality and responsiveness on my mobile phone and tablet.
 2. About Section
     1. Click on the scroll up button which scrolls up to the Landing Section.
+    2. Review all functionality and responsiveness on my mobile phone and tablet.
 3. Checklist Section
     1. Reduce the width of the window to confirm that the textboxes move below each other for mobile and tablet view.
     2. Type in "Voyage Name" text box = Text displays.